 Diameter: 9 inches | Material: Tempered glass | Dishwasher-safe: Yes

 Best Disposable: KitchenDance Disposable Heavyweight Aluminum Foil Pie Pans

 What We Don’t Like: Only available in packages of 10 or more

 Surprise!
 There are disposable pie pans available in a heavier-gauge aluminum than what’s found in the grocery store aisle.
-These pans are a dream, compared to the nightmare experience most disposable foil pie pans offer.
+These pans are a dream compared to the nightmare experience most disposable foil pie pans offer.

-Bake whatever you’d bake in a non-disposable pan—with no fear of buckling.
+Bake whatever you would bake in a non-disposable pan—with no fear of buckling.
 With a bit of attention (and careful handwashing and drying), they can also be reused.
 These pans are great for gifting pies on the holidays—and in fact, a few users say they've had friends return them because it would be a shame not to reuse these hefty pans.

 Diameter 9.5 inches l Material: 90-gauge aluminum foil | Dishwasher-safe: No

 Best Deep Dish: Baker's Advantage Teal Ceramic Deep Dish Pie Dish